 Pro Tip: CFA requires a theoretical basis for your factor structure.
 If you're exploring factor structures without prior hypotheses, use Exploratory Factor Analysis instead.
 Good model fit is indicated by CFI/TLI e 0.90, RMSEA d 0.08, and SRMR d 0.08.

 Ready to test your measurement model?
-Load our sample dataset (2-factor cognitive ability model) to see CFA in action, or upload your own data to validate your theoretical factor structure.
+(2-factor cognitive ability model) to see CFA in action, or upload your own data to validate your theoretical factor structure.

 CFA models can be identified using different parameterization strategies, which produce equivalent models but different parameter estimates: